-Now that is sufficient to live on in Spain, but only if you plan on staying in Spain for the whole time and only go out twice a week.
-BUT, in case you happen to be here to see and do as much as time, sanity and money allow, then you might want to consider making some money on the side.
-There are a variety of ways, but the most prolific is teaching private lessons, either to individual students or to a small group.
-Here are some pointers if you want to go this route:
+Now that is sufficient to live on in Spain but only if you plan on staying in Spain for the whole time and only go out twice a week.
+BUT you will probably want to consider making some money on the side so you can do so much more.
+There are a variety of options, but the most lucrative is teaching private lessons, either to individual students or to a small group.
+Here are some pointers if you want to go down this route.

 Where To Look for Private Lessons

 There are a good amount of resources for finding private lessons.
-These are the best to find private lessons:
+The following are the best.

-- Teachers and parents will ask for tutoring at your school, and you can ask your director to put up a sign offering private lessons on your behalf.
+- Teachers and parents will ask for tutoring at your school, and you can request that your director put up a sign offering private lessons on your behalf.

-- The auxiliar facebook group is a great all-around resource and fellow auxiliars are constantly swapping private lessons.
+- The Auxiliares de conversacion en MADRID (The Original) Facebook group is a great all-around resource and fellow language assistants are constantly swapping details about private lessons.

-- Vipkid.com: This is a live online tutoring job where you can do it anywhere with wi-fi.
+- VIPKid: This is a live online tutoring job which you can do anywhere with Wi-Fi.
 You go through an interview process and then teach in 30-minute class sets.

 Tarifas: Your Fee

-In my opinion, you shouldn’t take any tutoring job that is less than 15€/hour, unless it is for more than one hour with the same student.
-Once you calculate travel time and lesson planning, anything less isn’t worth it.
-It’s also better to tutor online, this way travel costs are reduced.
+In my opinion, you shouldn’t take any tutoring job for less than 15€/hour, unless it is for more than one hour with the same student.
+Once you calculate traveling time and lesson planning, anything less is not worth it.
+It is also better to tutor online as this way travel costs are reduced.
 I recommend having two tiers: 15€/hour for in-person conversation private lessons; 20€/hour for focused lessons.
 Most people will opt for the latter because the first seems a bit too expensive for just conversation.
-This is better for you, too, because lesson planning is something you can do on your way to your private lessons so it doesn’t take more time out of your day than a strict conversation private lesson.
+This is better for you too because lesson planning is something you can do on your way to your private lessons so it doesn’t take more time out of your day than a strict conversation private lesson.

 3 Tips For Lesson Planning

-If you are helping students with their homework and tests or just have conversation private lessons, you won’t have to lesson plan too much.
-However, if you are giving a structured private lesson, below are a few tips that might help:
+If you are helping students with their homework and tests, or just have conversation private lessons, you won’t have to lesson plan too much.
+However, if you are giving a structured private lesson, these tips might help:

 - Split the class into segments.
-Consider having an hour-long class divided into two or three 20 or 30-minute sections.
-One section for focusing on that particular student’s weakness, another part for conversation, and a third for them to present something to you in English.
+Consider an hour-long class divided into two or three 20- or 30-minute sections.
+One section for focusing on that particular student’s weakness, another for conversation, and a third for them to present something to you in English.
 This makes the class go by more quickly and the student has something to focus on between private lessons.

-- Don’t reinvent the wheel.
+- Remember not to reinvent the wheel.
 There are plenty of online resources for English Second Language (ESL) resources online that will help you build a structured lesson.
-For children ages 3 to 13 I also recommend including some games with your lesson plan.
+For children ages three to 13, I also recommend including some games with your lesson plan.

 Hit The Ground Running!

 In the end, private lessons can really benefit you financially while you are in Spain but they do take their toll.
-The perfect scenario would be a student or students that want daily private lessons for more than an hour.
+The perfect scenario would be a student or students who want daily private lessons for more than an hour.
 You have something consistent.
-But however you piece together your tutoring schedule, just make sure it works for you and don’t be afraid to pass a student onto a fellow auxiliar if it becomes too stressful.
-Good luck out there and happy tutoring!
+But however you piece together your tutoring schedule, just ensure it works for you and don’t be afraid to pass a student onto a fellow language assistant if it becomes too stressful.
+Good luck out there and happy tutoring.